Knights Templar castles Britain: Fortified strongholds and preceptories across England, Scotland and Wales from medieval Crusader order

 Who Were the Knights Templar?

-The Knights Templar were formed around 1119 AD, initially tasked with protecting Christian pilgrims journeying to Jerusalem.
+The Knights Templar were formed around 1119 AD, initially tasked with protecting Christian pilgrims travelling to Jerusalem.
 Over time, they evolved into a powerful military and financial order, answerable only to the Pope.
 Known for their distinctive white mantles emblazoned with a red cross, the Templars fought in the Crusades, built formidable fortresses, and created a banking network that stretched across medieval Europe.

 By the mid-12th century, their influence extended into England and Wales, where they were granted lands, established preceptories (similar to local headquarters), and even trained knights.
 Though not always castles in the traditional sense, many of these sites were fortified and held great strategic importance.